Active ID attributes value must be unique

 To fix the problem, change the duplicate ID value to ensure each ID is unique.
 Unique ID values differentiate each focusable element from another and prevent invalid markup and the active ID instance is acted upon by client-side scripting, or where assistive technologies typically only reference the active ID of repeated elements.

 Good markup eliminates at least one possible source of accessibility problems.
 WCAG 1.0 used to have a provision which explicitly required the use of valid markup.
 That requirement has been taken out of WCAG 2.0.
 We mention it here because valid markup is a quick path toward ensuring accessibility.
 Most validation issues are usually inconsequential for accessibility (e.g., un-encoded ampersands).
 Other ID validation errors are very important and may cause issues relating to how assistive technology interacts with the page and renders the page to the end user.

 One way to test the validity of HTML markup in order to quickly identify reused attribute ID values is to submit the code through the W3C validator at http://validator.w3.org.

 Why this is Important

 The ID attribute uniquely identifies focusable elements on a page.
-It does not make sense to duplicate an ID.
+It does not make sense to duplicate an active ID.